 - certain medical treatments and procedures

 Angina results from a fall in the oxygen supply to the heart.
-For people with stable angina, the following may trigger an attack:
+For people with stable angina, the following

 - physical exertion